 C. The incorporators shall prepare, adopt and execute bylaws consistent with this chapter for the general governance of the credit union.
 The bylaws, among other things, shall provide:

-1. The proposed field of membership which shall be limited to groups having a common bond of interest, occupation or association or to groups within a well-defined neighborhood, community or rural district consistent with the purposes of the credit union.
+1. The proposed field of membership that shall be limited to groups having a common bond of interest, occupation or association or to groups within a well-defined neighborhood, community or rural district consistent with the purposes of the credit union.

 2. The par value of shares.